• Skip to primary navigation

 HOW TO STORE LEFTOVER HAMBURGER ENCHILADAS

-Leftovers will keep in the refrigerator for 3-4 days if covered tightly.
+Leftovers will keep in the refrigerator for 3-4 days if covered tightly or transferred to an airtight container.
 The enchiladas do become soft as you store them; the sauce soaks into the tortillas.

 These enchiladas freeze really well.
 I like to make a double batch and freeze one pan.
 I like to make the extra pan in a disposable 9×13 foil pan, then wrap it first with plastic wrap, then a layer of foil.
 Make sure you remove the plastic wrap and replace the foil before baking!